incrementalcapitalist/typescript-amplifier/README.md

 3. **Install Dependencies:**
    - Installs `unzip` and `curl`.

-4. **Install AWS CLI:**
+4. **Verify Required Tools:**
-   - Downloads and installs the AWS CLI (version 2).
+   - Checks for the presence of Node.js, npm, AWS CLI, and Amplify CLI.

-5. **Install Node Version Manager (NVM) and Node.js:**
+5. **Configure AWS CLI and Amplify CLI:**
-   - Installs NVM and the latest stable version of Node.js and npm.
+   - Sets up AWS CLI and Amplify CLI with your credentials.

-6. **Install Amplify CLI:**
+6. **Set Up React TypeScript Project:**
-   - Installs the Amplify CLI globally using npm.
+   - Creates a new React app with TypeScript template.

-7. **AWS CLI and Amplify CLI Configuration:**
+   - Installs necessary dependencies including AWS Amplify and Tailwind CSS.
-   - Configures AWS CLI with your credentials.
+   - Configures Tailwind CSS.

-   - Sets up AWS Amplify for use in your projects.
+7. **Initialize Amplify in the React App:**

-8. **Initialize a New Amplify Project:**
+   - Initializes Amplify with the provided App ID and branch name.
-   - Creates a directory with the provided name and initializes a new Amplify project.
+   - Configures the React app to use Amplify.

 ## Verify Installation

-After running the script, verify the installation:
+After running the script, verify the installation by checking the versions of the installed tools:

 ```bash
 nvm -v